gauravsinhaweb/whatthecv/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+### Quick Start for Contributors

 1. Fork the repository
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/whatthecv.git`
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Create your feature branch: `git checkout -b feature/amazing-feature`
+4. Make your changes
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request
+7. Open a Pull Request

+### Areas We Need Help With

+- UI/UX improvements
+- ATS scoring algorithm refinement
+- Template designs
+- Accessibility enhancements
+- Test coverage
+- Documentation

 ## Support the Project

-If you find WhatTheCV useful, consider buying me a coffee to support ongoing development:
+If you find WhatTheCV useful, consider:

+- ⭐ Star the repository on GitHub
+- 🐛 Report bugs or suggest features through [GitHub Issues](https://github.com/gauravsinhaweb/whatthecv/issues)
+- 💻 Submit pull requests to improve the codebase
+- ☕ Support the development by [buying me a coffee](https://buymeacoffee.com/gauravsinha)

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/gauravsinha)